 Prichard’s second location (the original is in Kelso, Tennessee) is at the 186-acre Fontanel complex, which also features dining, zip lining, and an outdoor music venue.
 Take a tour to see how they make their rums, whiskeys, and liqueurs.
 You can even make a weekend of it by booking a Nashville hotel and exploring everything Music City has to offer.

 If you’re looking to venture a little farther, Lynchburg, Tennesee, is only about 90 minutes from Nashville.
 This tiny, dry town is the home of the top-selling American whiskey in the world—Jack Daniel’s.
 Every year, Lynchburg attracts over 300,000 visitors looking to see how Tennessee whiskey is made.

 At the Jack Daniel’s distillery, visitors can see how craftsmanship and attention to detail have built a fine brand and drinks that people around the world swear by.
 A distillery tour here is also a walk through the 150-year history of Jack Daniel—the man and his eponymous products.
 You’ll see the grain, the distillation process, and the 10-foot stacks of sugar maple charcoal that help set Jack Daniel’s apart.
 All this is before the white whiskey gets its color and flavor from handcrafted toasted oak barrels built on-site.
 Tour options include the hour-long walking tour, and a tasting, if you’re so inclined.
 It’s a great tour even if you’re not a big whiskey drinker–we both came away as fans.

 We were the guests of Jack Daniel’s.
 All opinions of the flavorful and barrel-aged are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something–all at no additional cost to you.